-Originally founded in 2017 as a National Science Foundation Research Practitioner Partnership (RPP) the partnership is the recipient of a two-year CSForAll grant.
-The goal of the partnership is to provide teachers with high-quality professional development in computer science while gathering evaluation data from the teachers and, eventually, their students.
+Originally founded in 2017 as a National Science Foundation Research Practitioner Partnership, the goal of the partnership is to provide teachers with high-quality professional development in computer science while gathering evaluation data from the teachers and, eventually, their students.

 Through the partnership the University of Northern Iowa CS Education program provides instruction for five, three-credit, courses :

 - Foundational Concepts of Computer Science (Summer 2021)